CAB F 81

 Research Interest

-I am fascinated by the intersection between security systems–specifically public key cryptosystems–and psychology.
-Usability is achieved by finding frameworks that are relevant and intuitive to the end-user, while suitable to express the technical primitives.My interest arises from not just a passion for teaching, but from a sense of fulfillment that comes with the search for the most effective ways to express ideas which connect with different individuals.
-Since educating every user as I would pupils in my classroom is not feasible, a reevaluation of said framework must be taken such that simple actions result in tangible benefits for non-experts.
+My interest arises from not just a passion for teaching, but from a sense of fulfillment that comes with the search for the most effective ways to express ideas which connect with different individuals.
+Since educating every user as I would pupils in my classroom is not feasible, simple actions must result in tangible benefits for non-experts.

 Lastly, while there should generally be a “plug-and-play” default, it is sometimes appropriate to provide finer deviating options for specialized use-cases.
-In these instances, clarity becomes the fundamental goal of design, allowing sound reasoning about the benefits and downsides by both security experts and end-users.
+In these instances, clarity becomes the fundamental goal of design, allowing sound reasoning about the benefits and downsides by both security auditors and end-users.

 Focus of Study

-I am currently focussing on identity binding in the end-to-end messaging space.
-Encrypted messaging has reached the mainstream today, largely based on the Signal protocol.
-It is important to note however that while the “just works” user experience has been widely adopted, it disregards the possibility of malicious impersonation - sacrificing security for usability.While using a messaging app based on the Signal protocol (e.g., Whatsapp, Signal) each message is opportunistically end-to-end encrypted; however, without verifying the security number (tied to the identities of both users), no guarantee is given w.r.t whom a user is communicating with for any given conversation thread.
+While using a messaging app based on the Signal protocol (e.g., Whatsapp, Signal) each message is opportunistically end-to-end encrypted; however, without verifying the security number (tied to the identities of both users), no guarantee is given w.r.t whom a user is communicating with for any given conversation thread.
 While knowledgeable users have known this and taken precaution, the typical user is unaware.
 Even if the threat was more widely known, it is unclear if most users would go through the hassle of verifying security numbers out of band (or know what this means), as it has, so far, mostly just worked.
 To generally establish validation, the process must be simplified and made more usable.

 Accompanying projects

-I am also working on two parallel projects with the research assistants, Andrea Byku and Adrian Cucoș.Man-in-the-Middle Attack Framework
+I am also working on two parallel projects with the research assistants, Andrea Byku and Adrian Cucoș.

 Secure Group Messaging Taxonomy

-During previous theses supervisions we examined the multidevice synchronisation and group messaging system of Signal and were surprised that we could not find a theoretical framework that would assist us in thinking about these systems more clearly.This sparked a more theoretically inclined project, where we set out to build a taxonomy for group messaging, with the goal of describing as many common instantiations, such as, forums, social media, end-to-end encrypted group chats, and more exotic examples, like the Ukranian Bachu app for crowdsourced intelligence gathering.
+This sparked a more theoretically inclined project, where we set out to build a security taxonomy for group messaging, with the goal of describing as many common instantiations as possible, such as, forums, social media, end-to-end encrypted group chats, while also including more exotic examples, like the Ukranian Bachu app for crowdsourced intelligence gathering.

 We set out to find a simple, yet expressive model which enables sound reasoning w.r.t, authentication and privacy guarantees.

-Currently ongoing student projects:
+Completed student projects:

 Evaluation of Secure multi-party computation for in-band telemetry:

-Daniel Baciu is examining and documenting the feasibility and process of setting up a custom instance of the Signal messaging server for experimentation.
-Though the code artifacts are open source, they are only provided for auditing purposes rather than for reproduction.Analysis of LibSignal as a dependency:
+Daniel Baciu documented the feasibility and process of setting up a custom instance of the Signal messaging server for experimentation.
+Though the code artifacts are open source, they are only provided for auditing purposes rather than for reproduction.

 Supervision

-We unfortunately do not have any more project slots for WS2024.I am generally looking for motivated students that share an interest for human factors work, related to the end-to-end messaging space.
+I am generally looking for motivated students that share an interest for human factors work, related to the end-to-end messaging space.
 But we also supervise more technically oriented projects.

 Of course, you are also welcome to bring your own ideas to the table, as long as they are related to network security and have a human factors component.